reTHINK-project/dev-service-framework/docs/manuals/hyperty-messaging-framework.md

 This document gives an overview on the Messaging Framework technical solution used to support Hyperty's interaction through the higher level [Data Synchronisation Reporter - Observer communication mechanism](p2p-data-sync.md).
 Details about how to develop Hyperties is provided in [this](development-of-hyperties.md) document.

 Hyperties cooperate each other with a Resource Oriented Messaging model implemented by a simple Messaging Framework.
 The Hyperty Messaging Framework, supports different messaging patterns including publish/subscribe and request/response messaging patterns.
 The higher level [Reporter - Observer communication pattern](p2p-data-sync.md) works on top of these basic messaging patterns.
-It should be noted, that [Hyperty Service Development Framework](development-of-hyperties.md) to be used to create new Hyperties, abstracts Developers from the Hyperty Messaging Framework described in this document including lower level Hyperty Messaging APIs.
+It should be noted, that [Hyperty Service Development Framework](development-of-hyperties.md) to be used to create new Hyperties, abstracts Developers from the Hyperty Messaging Framework described in this document, including lower level Hyperty Messaging APIs.

 The Message delivery is based on a simple message Router functionality that performs a lookup for listeners registered to receive the Message (the ["Message.to" Header field](../datamodel/message/readme.md#to) is the only information looked up for).
 The Message is posted to all found listeners, which can be other Routers or end-points (Hyperties).
 Thus, the Hyperty Messaging Framework is comprised by a network of Routers where each Router only knows adjacent registered Routers or end-points.

 ![Hyperty Messaging Delivery Network](routing-network.png)

-Listeners are programmaticaly registered and unregistered by Routing Management functionalities, which decide the listeners to be added according to a higher level view of the Routing Network.
+Listeners are programmatically registered and unregistered by Routing Management functionalities, which decide the listeners to be added according to a higher level view of the Routing Network.

 ![Hyperty Message Routing Management](routing-management.png)